au-ts/libmicrokitco/README.md

 ---

 ### `co_err_t microkit_cothread_semaphore_init(microkit_cothread_sem_t *ret_sem)`
-Initialise a blocking semaphore at the given memory address. **This is not a synchronisation semaphore.**
+Initialise a user-land blocking semaphore at the given memory address.

 ##### Arguments
 - `ret_sem` is the memory address to write the new